sznckz90-cloud/vuuug/replit.md

   - **Rewards**: 10 PAD daily, with a 150 PAD bonus on the 5th consecutive day.
   - **Requirements**: Must watch an ad and be a member of the @PaidAdsNews Telegram channel to claim.
   - **Tracking**: Consecutive day logic with resets for missed days.
-- **Referral Program**: Users get an instant 0.002 TON bonus when a referred friend joins and a 10% lifetime commission on their ad earnings.
+- **Referral Program**: Users earn up to 20% commission from 1st level referrals and up to 4% from 2nd level referrals on their ad earnings.
+No instant reward on friend join.
 - **Withdrawal System**: Supports multiple payment methods with status tracking.
 - **Currency Conversion**: All internal values are in TON, displayed as PAD (1 TON = 100,000 PAD) throughout the UI.